vswanlund/vswanlund.github.io/tag-mobile-sdks/0.9.8/ios/profile.md

 5. If the payment instrument needs to be activated, send an activation code to the user.

-	<strong> TODO: </strong> this is a Swift code sample, need to get an Objective-C from Tiago.

 	<pre>if (paymentInstrument.activationStatus != PTKActivationStatusNotRequired) {
                 [[PTKProfileManager sharedManager] sendActivationCodeForPaymentInstrument:paymentInstrument completion:^(NSError * _Nullable error) {
                     if (error != nil) {